241111-Python/project2-group5/README.md

 `python run.py`

+Flags:

+`-g` : Enables generation of graphs to `figures/` when producing report.

+`--auto path/to/source.csv` : Runs on provided dataset in non-interactive mode and exports analysis to `reports/`.

 #### Known Issues

 Related Issue: [#125235](https://github.com/python/cpython/issues/125235)

 Currently there is a bug with Python 3.13 and the `tkinter` library that may prevent the analysis report generation from functioning.
+The user may run the program without the `-g` flag if this occurs.
 A pre-generated report is provided in the repository while this issue is being resolved.